huggingface/datasets/docs/source/loading_metrics.rst

 .. note::

-    You can also add new metric to the Hub to share with the community as detailed in the guide on :doc:`adding a new metric </add_metric>`.
+    You can also add new metric to the Hub to share with the community as detailed in the guide on :doc:`adding a new metric<add_metric>`.

 All the metrics currently available on the `Hub <https://huggingface.co/metrics>`__ can be listed using :func:`nlp.list_metrics`: